comododragon/fccm2021-tutorial/README.md

 This is the GIT repository for the tutorial "FPGA High-Level Synthesis: Good Practices for Quality and Productivity", presented at the "The 29th IEEE International Symposium On Field-Programmable Custom Computing Machines".

 Included here are several examples of High-Level Synthesis codes targetting a Xilinx ZCU104 FPGA platform.
-The toolchain version used is 2020.2.
+The toolchain version used is Xilinx Vitis 2020.2.

 # Authors

-Andre Bannwart Perina
+* Andre Bannwart Perina
-Leandro Rosa
+* Leandro Rosa
-Vanderlei Bonato
+* Vanderlei Bonato

 # Licence

 Apache-2.0 is the licence used for this repository.
-See the LICENSE files for more details.
+See the ```LICENSE``` files for more details.

-The code skeleton used for each project -- including the supporting files at ```common/includes```, the inner Makefiles, etc. --- were based on the Hello World example of the "Vitis Accel Examples Repository" (see https://github.com/Xilinx/Vitis_Accel_Examples/tree/master/hello_world).These files are also licensed under Apache-2.0.
+The code skeleton used for each project -- including the supporting files at ```common/includes```, the inner Makefiles, etc. --- were based on the Hello World example of the "Vitis Accel Examples Repository" (see https://github.com/Xilinx/Vitis_Accel_Examples/tree/master/hello_world ).
+These files are also licensed under Apache-2.0.

 # Installation